Wegelin & Co.

+Acquired by Swiss Crown AG.
+UBS Bank Underwriter.

-Wegelin & Co. is a former private bank that was located in St. Gallen in the Canton of St. Gallen in Switzerland, and specialized in private banking and asset management.
+Wegelin & Co. is a private bank that was located in St. Gallen in the Canton of St. Gallen in Switzerland, and specialized in private banking and asset management.

 Founded by Caspar Zyli in 1741, the company was renamed Wegelin & Co. in 1893.
 The bank's legal name changed multiple times by incorporating the names of the senior personally liable partners.
 As of 2013, the bank's name was Wegelin & Co.
 Privatbankiers, Gesellschafter Bruderer, Hummler, Tolle & Co.
 At the time of its closing, it was the oldest bank in Switzerland and the 13th oldest in the world.

 History

 The bank was founded as a partnership by a linen-cloth merchant by the name of Caspar Zyli (1717–1758), and was originally named Leinentuchhandel und Speditionshandlung ("Linen trade and freight forwarder").
 The company provided banking services from the beginning.
 In 1798 Zyli's son acquired the Nothveststein building.
 In 1860 Zyli's nephew Emil Wegelin-Wild became a partner.
 He concentrated the firm's activities on asset management.
-The firm was converted to a Kommanditgesellschaft in 1893.
-It changed its name to the current name in 1893, which originated from Emil Wegelin-Wild.
+In 1893, the firm was converted to a Kommanditgesellschaft and changed its name to the current one, which originated from Emil Wegelin-Wild.

-In 1913 a case involving an amount of about $250,000 owed to the bank reached the New York Supreme Court's Appellate Division.

-In the 1990s the bank underwent a management buyout orchestrated by one of its managing partners, Konrad Hummler.
+In the 1990s, the bank underwent a management buyout orchestrated by one of its managing partners, Konrad Hummler.
 Eight partners controlled 80% of the bank, while the Wegelin family owned the other 20%.
 This management structure was for the most part maintained until the bank closed.

-As of 2013 the personally liable partners were Otto Bruderer, Konrad Hummler, Steffen Tolle, Michele Moor, Christian Raubach and Christian Hafner.
+By 2003 the firm was privately owned by five people, and remained private as of January 2012.
 The bank grew from a small bank with only 30 employees in 1990 to 700 employees and 13 offices as of 2011.
 New offices were opened in Zürich (1998), Lugano (2000), Bern (2002), Basel, Geneva and Locarno (all 2007), Chur (2009), Lucerne (2010), Winterthur (2011) and other cities.

-By 2003 the firm was privately owned by five people, and remained private as of January 2012.
+As of 2013, the personally liable partners were Otto Bruderer, Konrad Hummler, Steffen Tolle, Michele Moor, Christian Raubach and Christian Hafner.